John Smoltz: Early life

-John Smoltz was an All-State baseball player at Waverly High School in Lansing, Michigan.
+John Andrew Smoltz was born on May 15, 1967, in Warren, Michigan.
+Smoltz was an All-State baseball player at Waverly High School in Lansing, Michigan, where he played two seasons after transferring from Lansing Catholic High School.
+He was also an all-conference basketball player as a 6 ft 2 in guard in high school, drawing some interest from college coaches.
+He elected to concentrate on baseball.

+Following his high school career, Smoltz committed to play baseball at Michigan State University but elected to sign a professional contract after being drafted by the Detroit Tigers and receiving a substantial bonus offer.

 Professional career

 Draft and minor leagues

 The Detroit Tigers selected him in the 22nd round of the 1985 amateur draft.
 He was the 574th selection of the draft.
-Smoltz played initially for the Class A Lakeland Tigers minor-league team, and then moved on to the Class AA Glens Falls Tigers in 1987, posting records of 7–8 and 4–10.
+Smoltz played initially for the Single-A Lakeland Tigers minor-league team, and then moved on to the Double-A Glens Falls Tigers in 1987, posting records of 7–8 and 4–10.
 In 1987, the Tigers were in a three-team race, chasing the Toronto Blue Jays for the AL East division lead; in need of pitching help, Detroit sent their 20-year-old prospect to the Braves for 36-year-old veteran Doyle Alexander on August 12.
 While Alexander did help the Tigers overtake the Blue Jays for the division title, going 9–0 down the stretch, he was out of baseball by 1989.
 Smoltz, in contrast, became one of the cornerstones of the Braves franchise for the next two decades.